brysonsteck/uirc/INSTALL.rst

 .. code:: bash

   $ doas pkg_add git curl wget
-  # then, clone the repository and install the 'stb' library:
   $ git clone https://github.com/brysonsteck/uirc && cd uirc
   # in BSD, you must install the 'stb' library manually from GitHub. do this with:
   $ doas make stb